stargaser/spscviz/README.md

 `pip install https://github.com/vispy/vispy/archive/master.zip`.

-The module `spscinspector.py` can be run by itself with argument of observation id, arrayname (PSW, PMW or PLW), and the top-level path of a directory containing maps of the form obsidarrayname_map.fits.zip.
+The module `spscinspector.py` can be run by itself with argument of observation id, arrayname (PSW, PMW or PLW), and the top-level path of a directory containing maps of the form `obsidarrayname_map.fits.zip`.
 It will query the database for the specified obsid and arrayname; find the corresponding map; and bring up a display window of the image with sources overlaid.

 Clicking in the display window allows up-arrow, down-arrow, left-arrow and right-arrow to be used to quickly pan on the sources.